FIFA Ranking: Here Are the Top 10 African Teams - Businessday NG

 This upward movement comes following Nigeria’s impressive performance at the just concluded Africa Cup of Nations (AFCON) in Ivory Coast, where they claimed a Silver medal.

-The Super Eagles are now ranked third behind Morocco and Senegal, as Egypt and Ivory Coast complete the top five ranked teams on the continent.
+The Super Eagles are now ranked third behind Morocco and Senegal, as Egypt and Ivory Coast complete the top five ranked teams in Africa.

 Here are the Top 10 African teams according to the latest FIFA Ranking: